jfpatrick/accsoft-gui-rad-comrad/docs/basic/codecentric.rst

 ========================

 This section explains how to develop ComRAD applications using only Python, without any \*.ui files.
-Here you will also find more details about :class:`~comrad.CDisplay` capabilities.
+Here you will also find more details about :ref:`cdisplay` capabilities.
 Python files can be launched similarly to \*.ui files:

 .. code-block:: bash